Three people killed, child hurt in horror crash

 Officers from Monaro Police District established a crime scene and are investigating the circumstances surrounding the crash.

-The Monaro Highway is closed in both directions and is likely to remain closed for a number of hours.
+The Monaro Highway was closed in both directions and is likely to remain closed for a number of hours.

+Fairfax reported that the collision involved a Ford Falcon sedan and a Citroen sedan.

+An 11-year-old boy who was travelling in the Citroen was the only survivor.

 Motorists are urged to avoid the area and check www.livetraffic.com for the latest information.